 There are many companies still offering pieces consistent with this look, including boutique shops like Really Wild and Country Attire, as well as Dubarry, Viyella and Austin Reed.
 Below we share a few examples of similar styles that are produced in much greater volume than the Katherine Hooker garments; below left, the Viyella Moon’s Purple Herringbone Jacket at House of Fraser (£129, free shipping to US for orders totaling more than £120), and on the right you see the Joules Blue Tartan Blazer at Country Attire (£158, free shipping to the US).

 The piece is described as “A vintage-inspired equestrian silhouette informs this elegant wool blazer.”
-It features the fitted silhouette Kate favors, as well as notched lapels, flap pockets and a four-button single-breasted style.
-From the a/w 2015 line, the jacket was originally priced at $1555, it was most recently discounted to $1088, a 30% markdown.
+It features the fitted silhouette Kate favors, as well as notched lapels, flap pockets, and a four-button single-breasted style.
+From the a/w 2015 line, the jacket was initially priced at $1555; it was most recently discounted to $1088, a 30% markdown.